 - I is used to indicate that the student has yet to complete a small but important part of the work for the course.
 It is given at the instructor's option.
 Work must be made up by the end of the 10th week of the following semester.
 "I" reverts to a "contingency" grade assigned at the time of final evaluation.
-Grade may not revert to a "W". - CR is used to indicate passing with a "C" or higher for courses taken under the Credit/No Credit option. - NC is used to indicate not passing with a "C" or higher grade for courses taken under the Credit/No Credit option. - W is used to indicate formal withdrawal from a course after the first three weeks of the semester (or its equivalent in a shorter term course). - L is used to indicate that the course was audited by the student.
+Grade may not revert to a "W". - CR is used to indicate passing with a "C" or higher for courses taken under the Credit/No Credit option. - NC is used to indicate not passing with a "C" or higher grade for courses taken under the Credit/No Credit option. - W is used to indicate formal withdrawal from a course after the first three weeks of the semester (or its equivalent in a shorter term course). - N is used to indicate that the student has not achieved a minimal level of accomplishment.
+This grading option is available in a limited number of courses ( see list to the right), effective Spring 2009. - is used to indicate that the course was audited by the student.
 No credit is given and no grade points are earned.
 The instructor will determine the extent of classroom participation required of the auditor.